Little Gidding (poem): Poem

 Critics classify Little Gidding as a poem of fire with an emphasis on purgation and the Pentecostal fire.
 The beginning of the poem discusses time and winter, with attention paid to the arrival of summer.
 The images of snow, which provoke desires for a spiritual life, transition into an analysis of the four classical elements of fire, earth, air and water and how fire is the primary element of the four.
 Following this is a discussion on death and destruction, things unaccomplished, and regret for past events.
+The section evokes a spiritual pilgrimage to Little Gidding, a site associated with prayer and community, emphasizing that the journey is not about verification or gaining knowledge but about spiritual stillness and transformation.
+A "timeless moment" emerges, suggesting an intersection of the human and divine.

-While using Dante's terza rima style, the poem continues by describing the Battle of Britain.
-The image of warfare merges with the depiction of Pentecost, and the Holy Spirit is juxtaposed with the air-raids on London.
-In the second section, a ghost, representing the poets of the past stuck between worlds, begins talking to the narrator of the poem.
-The ghost discusses change, art in general, and how humankind is flawed.
-The only way to overcome the problematic condition of humanity, according to the ghost, is to experience purgation through fire.
+While using Dante's terza rima style, the second section continues the poem by describing the Battle of Britain.
+The image of warfare merges with the depiction of Pentecost, the Holy Spirit juxtaposed with air-raids on London.
+A ghost, representing poets of the past stuck between worlds, begins talking to the narrator of the poem.
+The ghost discusses change, art in general, and how humankind is flawed, revealing the futility of clinging to past achievements and the importance of accepting both failures and accomplishments.
+The ghost emphasizes that spiritual refinement comes through suffering, while moving forward requires letting go of old patterns and embracing deeper understanding.
+The only way to overcome humanity's problematic condition, according to the ghost, is to experience purgation through fire.
 The fire is described in a manner similar to the medieval mystic Julian of Norwich's writing about God's love and discussed in relationship to the shirt of Nessus, a shirt that burns its wearer.
-Little Gidding continues by describing the eternalness of the present and how history exists in a pattern.
-The poem concludes by explaining how sacrifice is needed to allow an individual to die into life and be reborn, and that salvation should be the goal of humankind.